 - Delete unnecessary plugins.

 Do you have any questions about how to find plugins that won’t negatively impact your site?
-Let us know in the comments section below!
+Let us know in the Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More section below!